-Fatal Car Crashes and Wrongful Death
+Are Fatal Car Crashes Considered Wrongful Death?

 Over 40,000 people died in fatal car accidents in 2017, the most recent numbers available from the National Safety Council (NSC).

 “The price we are paying for mobility is 40,000 lives each year,” said NSC President and CEO Deborah A.P.
 Hersman. ” While not all those deaths occurred due to the negligence of others, think of the number of lives that are affected by one wrongful death alone.